keykey7/gradle-spawn-plugin/README.md

 The plugin requires the native `kill` command on the system and access to the hidden pid filed of the JVM (Oracle or OpenJDK).

 ### Alternatives
-There are many better alternatives to using this plugin!
-Use the `wildfly-server` plugin if your are dealing with java container.
+There are many better alternatives to using this plugin, like the `bmuschko/gradle-cargo-plugin` if your are dealing with java containers.
 Or use docker images wherever possible.
 Consider spawning native processes as a last resort.

 ## Tasks
 The plugin introduces two task types to your gradle build.